TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/stdlib2.rst

 Unfortunately, just tracking them creates a reference that makes them permanent.
 The :mod:`weakref` module provides tools for tracking objects without creating a reference.
-When the object is no longer needed, it is automatically removed from a weakref table and a callback is triggered for weakref objects.
+When the object is no longer needed, it is automatically removed kutoka a weakref table and a callback is triggered for weakref objects.
 Typical applications include caching objects that are expensive to create::

-   >>> import weakref, gc
+   >>> agiza weakref, gc
-   >>> class A:
+   >>> kundi A:
    ...     def __init__(self, value):
    ...         self.value = value
    ...     def __repr__(self):